ryantd42/NY-Legislative-Git/2023/S3477A-2023/bill.md

  eighty-eight  of  this chapter, in regard to the employment of staff, or use of providers of goods and services  and  staff  of  such  providers, consultants, interns and volunteers.
- S. 3477  6

-  §  12.
+  §  10.
 Paragraph  (a) of subdivision 2 of section 390-a of the social
  services law, as amended by chapter 416 of the laws of 2000, is  amended to read as follows:
   (a) review and evaluate the backgrounds of and information supplied by